NDLANO/learningpath-api/README.md

 Tests that need a running elasticsearch outside of component, e.g. in your local docker are marked with selfdefined java annotation test tag  ```IntegrationTag``` in ```/ndla/article-api/src/test/java/no/ndla/tag/IntegrationTest.java```.

-As of now we have no running elasticserach or tunnel to one on Travis and need to ignore these tests there or the build will fail.
+As of now we have no running elasticsearch or tunnel to one on Travis and need to ignore these tests there or the build will fail.

 Therefore we have the
  ```testOptions in Test += Tests.Argument("-l", "no.ndla.tag.IntegrationTest")``` in ```build.sbt```